 On visualizing the tooth, the dentist decides if the tooth can be taken out all at once.

 If this can’t be done, sectioning of the tooth is performed.
 This means that the tooth is cut into smaller sections.
-Each section is then extracted individually.
+Each section of tooth is removed individually.

 6. Irrigation and disinfection